-Apply Filter: If you click this button, MainBoss immediately filters the table using the given criteria.
-Note that the table does not get filtered until you click this button.

-Disable Filter: If you click this button, MainBoss stops filtering the table-you see all the records you normally would.

-Close: Closes the filter window.
+- Apply Filter: If you click this button, MainBoss immediately filters the table using the given criteria.
+Note that the table does not get filtered until you click this button. - Disable Filter: If you click this button, MainBoss stops filtering the table-you see all the records you normally would. - Close: Closes the window where you specify filters.
 If you have not clicked Apply Filter, MainBoss will not filter the table.
 Furthermore, MainBoss will not record any filter conditions you've specified-the next time you open the filter window, you'll start from scratch again.